Vidarls/legoremote/README.md

 License note
 ------------

 I'm using the MIT license because I'm nice and lazy.
-Excetpion is the PDF documentation of the LegRC protocol I've included in the repocitory, which of course is property of the Lego Group.
+Excetpion is the PDF documentation of the LegRC protocol I've included in the repository, which of course is property of the Lego Group.